christroutner/benchmark-bch/docs/README.md

 - 1 token send = 12 requests
 - Need to set up 300 public addresses.
 Make one token send per second to generate sustained 12 rps.

+## Deviations From Reality
+The reality is that BCH transactions are messy.
+Here are a few real-world considerations that complicate this kind of test:

+- It’s not uncommon for an hour to pass without a block confirmation.
+This makes it difficult to stage a test wallet without running into the unconfirmed 25-tx limit.

+- High or low network transaction volume will skew results.
+If the test is run during low network usage, the results will be skewed in favor of performance of the system.
+If run during high network usage, the results will be skewed against performance.

+- Most transactions rely on UTXO data retrieved from an indexer.
+It takes time for indexers to update their database, so there is always a period of time after each transaction where UTXOs in the indexer are invalid relative to the blockchain.
+This is why the test wallet is ‘staged’ with UTXOs, and does not accurately reflect the behavior of ‘power’ users who rapidly use child UTXOs in a short period of time.

 ## CLI app commands
 - `create-wallet` - create a series of BCH wallets.
 The first wallet should be loaded with BCH.
 A second wallet should be created and loaded with tokens.
 Finally a third uut (unit under test) wallet should be created, which will be the one used in the actual test.